 It will help them enter school ready to learn!
 Research confirms that exposing children to books before they begin kindergarten helps in the development of language and literacy skills.
 These skills will help them be more successful in the classroom.
 It is also a great way to spend quality time with your child.
 And it’s fun!

 Our 1000 Books B4 Kindergarten program is for young children who have not yet entered kindergarten.
 It is for any child aged birth-kindergarten.
 Children do not have to live in Cobb County to participate.

 How does it work?

-Visit any Cobb County Public Library to register your child for this free program.
-Keep track of your child’s progress using our print logs.
+You may also visit any Cobb County Public Library to register your child for this free program.
+Want to keep track with pencil and paper?
+Download a print log.